Rethinking Code Complexity Through the Lens of Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we show that traditional code complexity metrics do not reliably reflect the difficulty that large language models encounter on code-related tasks.
-To bridge this gap, we propose \ourmetric, a model-aware code complexity metric that uses token-level entropy as a proxy for model uncertainty to quantify semantic nonlinearity induced by the compositional and branching structure of semantic units.
-Experiments demonstrate that \ourmetric correlates substantially more strongly with LLM performance than existing metrics, and that reducing it via semantics-preserving transformations consistently improves LLM task performance, highlighting its effectiveness and practical relevance.
+To address this issue, we propose \ourmetric, a model-aware code complexity metric that uses token-level entropy as a proxy for model uncertainty to quantify semantic nonlinearity induced by the compositional and branching structure of semantic units.
+We evaluate LM-CC through extensive experiments across diverse code understanding and generation tasks.
+The results demonstrate that \ourmetric correlates substantially more strongly with LLM performance than existing metrics.
+Furthermore, semantics-preserving transformations that reduce \ourmetric consistently improve downstream task performance, highlighting its effectiveness and practical relevance.